ST10257002/prog3c-budgetapp/README.md

 # 📚 References

 This section includes all the external resources, libraries, tools, and platforms used in the development of the **BankBoosta – prog3c-budgetapp** Android application, formatted in Harvard style.
+Please NOTE: There is a full reference document included, which contains all in-text references.

 1. **ST10257002, ST10293362, ST10326084, and ST10187287** (2025) *BankBoosta – prog3c-budgetapp*.
 GitHub.
 Available at: [https://github.com/ST10257002/prog3c-budgetapp](https://github.com/ST10257002/prog3c-budgetapp) (Accessed: 14 May 2025).